 A CRB will be comprised of three (3) trained board members including one (1) faculty, one (1) student and one (1) staff, availability may determine a different composition for the board.
-Members are invited to serve one-year terms and faculty and staff are invited to serve for alternating two-year terms.
-Faculty, staff, and students may be invited to serve longer terms at the discretion of the CRB advisor, to return for service on the board.
+Members are invited to serve one-year terms and at the conclusion of the term may have the option, at the discretion of the CRB advisor, to return for service on the board.
 A quorom of the board for a hearing to proceed consists of three members, with at least one member of each group, with the exception of cases reviewed under the Sexual Misconduct, Relationship Violence, and Stalking Policy in which any combination of three faculty and staff members are required for quorom.
-The CRB is convened and advised by the director of student conduct, rights, and responsibilities or other member of the dean of students office as designated by the dean of students.
+The CRB is convened and advised by the director of student conduct, rights, and responsibilities or other member of the student life staff as designated by the dean of students.

 Board members receive an in-depth training at the beginning of each calendar year as well as meet for regular in-service training throughout the academic year.
 Members joining at times outside of the calendar year will also receive an in-depth training.